libretro/docs/docs/library/melonds_ds.md

 ## Wi-Fi

-TODO
+melonDS DS fully supports emulating Nintendo WFC services on all platforms.
+You can choose from one of several preconfigured servers in the core options menu, with [Kaeru WFC](https://kaeru.world/projects/wfc) being the default.

+If there's another server you'd like to use, you can set its DNS address from within the emulated console's Wi-Fi settings menu.

+!!! info "Not related to netplay!"
+    Wi-fi emulation is not related to LAN-based netplay.

+## LAN Netplay

+Coming soon...

+## DSi

+melonDS DS supports DSi mode, which allows you to play DSi-enhanced games and DSiWare.
+**There is no need to prepare a NAND image externally;** when selecting a DSiWare game from RetroArch, it (and its previously-exported save data) will be temporarily installed on the configured NAND image.
+At the end of the session,
+the save data will be exported to the frontend's save directory and the DSiWare will be uninstalled.

-## Microphone
+## Screen Layouts

+melonDS DS supports a variety of screen layouts, including sideways rotation;
+you can configure a particular sequence of available layouts in the core options, and cycle through them with the `Next Screen Layout` button.
+Best used with per-game core option overrides.

 ## Controllers

-The melonDS core supports the following device type(s) in the controls menu, bolded device types are the default for the specified user(s):
+The melonDS DS core supports the following device type(s) in the controls menu, bolded device types are the default for the specified user(s):

 ### User 1 device types

 - None - Doesn't disable input.
 There's no reason to switch to this.
 - **Nintendo DS** - Joypad - Stay on this.

-TODO future devices
+Future device types may be added to include peripherals that provided additional inputs.

 ### Device tables